The easiest way to track Google Ad campaigns in Sugar CRM

 2. Remembers the data

-For example, someone clicks on one of your Google Ads and is then led to a landing page you created for that campaign.
-Once they’ve decided that they want your product or service, they will click on the ‘Get A Quote’ button and are taken to a different page to complete your request form.
-This means that the page they complete a form on isn’t the exact page they initially landed on, losing the UTM parameters.
+This is a problem if, for example, someone clicks on one of your Google Ads and lands on your homepage.They then click on the ‘Get A Quote’ button and are taken to a different page to complete your quote request form.

 Attributer works differently as it stores the UTM parameters in a cookie in the user’s browser.
 So no matter the page where the user completes a form and regardless of the user’s navigation activities before passing your form, the UTM will always be passed through, and you’ll always track them back to your Google Ads.